-How engineering is a creative discipline and can become art.

-2. The influence of the eco-

-bridge design.3.
-The interplay between forces
+- 1. How engineering is a creative discipline and can become art. - 2.
+The influence of the economic and social context in bridge design. - 3.
+The interplay between forces and form.

-nomic and social context in

 I will use examples of real bridges and real people to lead you through the fundamental principles of bridge engineering and examine the history and evolution of bridge design.
-In and form.

-the short timeframe that I have, it's not possible to include all important bridges and important engineers in this course.
+In the short timeframe that I have, it's not possible to include all important bridges and important engineers in this course.

-Please read "The Tower and the

-Bridge" by David Billington to gain a deeper historical perspective.
+Please read "The Tower and the Bridge" by David Billington to gain a deeper historical perspective.
 This book was published in 1983.
 So to give you a more modern perspective, I end the course with modern bridges of Spain as just a small example of current times.

 One major theme that runs through each lecture is that engineering is a creative discipline.
-Engineering creativity requires courage to try new things, discipline to stay within the boundaries of rational forms that lead to efficiency and quires play to search for proper form that is not only technically correct but also elegant.
-The course has several learning economy, and creativity also reobjectives.
+Engineering creativity requires courage to try new things, discipline to stay within the boundaries of rational forms that lead to efficiency and economy, and creativity also requires play to search for proper form that is not only technically correct but also elegant.

+The course has several learning objectives.
 By the end of this course you will be able to:

-- 1. Recognise structural art and for the important structures studied in the course, be able to identify the name of the structure and engineer who designed it. - 2.
-Solve for the efficiency of structures using appropriate formulas. - 3.
-Evaluate the success or not of a structure within the egance.
+- Recognise structural art and for the important structures studied in the course, be able to identify the name of the structure and engineer who designed it. - 2.
+Solve for the efficiency of structures using appropriate formulas.